 New Peer-to-peer Education Outreach Improves Clinical Care for Canadians with Parkinson’s

-Toronto, Canada, April 2, 2014– Parkinson Society Canada (PSC) is partnering with Parkinson’s experts across the country to deliver continuing education sessions for health care professionals.
+Toronto, ON, April 2, 2014 – Parkinson Society Canada (PSC) is partnering with Parkinson’s experts across the country to deliver continuing education sessions for health care professionals.
 The new content will be delivered by webinar and at various conferences targeted to neuroscience and allied health professionals.
 In each session, participants will learn how to apply recommendations from the Canadian Guidelines on Parkinson’s Disease (CGPD) to their clinical practice setting, directly from a Parkinson’s expert in their field.

 “It’s important that we educate clinicians to screen for, identify and treat Parkinson’s motor and non-motor symptoms as the disease progresses,” says Dr. Anne-Louise Lafontaine, Director, Movement Disorders Clinic, The Neuro, Montreal, and CGPD author.